• Home

 An entrepreneurial nest

-Hughes, a sculptor who opened the antique mall Roxy 2.0 in February with just $800, said downtown Kennewick is the place to be for those offering something special beyond the things they sell.
+Hughs, a sculptor who opened the antique mall Roxy 2.0 in February with just $800, said downtown Kennewick is the place to be for those offering something special beyond the things they sell.

 “You go downtown because you want to spend half a day there,” he told the Journal.
 “It’s where the unique offerings are, the artisans, the entrepreneurial nest.”

-Every quarter since Roxy 2.0 opened has either met or exceeded Hughes’ expectations – and this success convinced him to open Chat Noir at 117 Kennewick Ave., Suite 120.
+Every quarter since Roxy 2.0 opened has either met or exceeded Hughs’ expectations – and this success convinced him to open Chat Noir at 117 Kennewick Ave., Suite 120.
 With 27 vendors across both locations, patrons can find everything from typewriters and books to vintage clothing and tools.

 Many customers are tourists, particularly on Sundays for those waiting to catch a flight from Pasco, or seeking nostalgia.
 But budget-conscious shoppers are also becoming a key demographic.